docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     !!! abstract "Advantages / Disadvantages"

-        - [x] Preserves the origin IP address of clients (_which is crucial for DNS related checks_);
+        - [x] Preserves the origin IP address of clients (_which is crucial for DNS related checks_)
         - [x] Aligns with a best practice for Kubernetes by using a dedicated ingress, routing external traffic to the k8s cluster (_with the benefits of flexible routing rules_)
-        - [x] Avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_).
+        - [x] Avoids the restraint of a single [node][Kubernetes-nodes] (_as a workaround to preserve the original client IP_)
         - [ ] Introduces complexity by requiring:
             - A reverse-proxy / ingress controller (_potentially extra setup_)
             - Kubernetes manifest changes for the DMS configured `Service`
             - DMS configuration changes for Postfix and Dovecot
-        - [ ] To keep support for direct connections to DMS services internally within cluster, service ports must be "duplicated" to offer an alternative port for connections using PROXY protocol.
+        - [ ] To keep support for direct connections to DMS services internally within cluster, service ports must be "duplicated" to offer an alternative port for connections using PROXY protocol

     **Examples**